Time to cozy up for winter with a big bowl of this crockpot Moroccan chickpea stew! Enjoy it on its own or with some basmati rice!

 This recipe for crockpot Morrocan chickpea stew featuring bold spices like cinnamon and cumin to really add some flavor to the stew.
 It’s made with chickpeas and potatoes so it’s hearty and filling.
 I used regular potatoes for the recipe but you can also use sweet potatoes if you prefer.

 Feel free to add some other veggies you love right into the crockpot.
-Zucchini or eggplant would be delicious!
+Zucchini or eggplant would be delicious.
+Let’s get to this crockpot Moroccan chickpea stew recipe!Print

 - 1 tbsp avocado oil (or vegetable oil)